 Excel for Office 365, Excel 2019, Excel 2016, Excel 2013, Excel 2011 for Mac, Excel 2010, Excel 2007, and Excel 2003.

-4 Practical Examples to Use IFERROR Function in Excel
+How to Use IFERROR Function in Excel: 4 Practical Examples

 We have taken a concise dataset to explain the steps clearly.
 The dataset has approximately 7 rows and 5 columns.
 Initially, we are keeping all the cells in General format and the cost column in Accounting.
 For all the datasets, we have 5 unique columns which are Product, Quantity, Total Cost, Ratio, and Ratio (using IFERROR).
 Although we may vary the number of columns later on if that is needed.

 One of the most common uses of the IFERROR function in Excel is whenever there is the possibility of getting an error.
 Let us see one simple example of this.